wahern/lunix/README.md

 ### Namespace

 Unlike recent versions of `luaposix`, interfaces are not grouped into submodules.
+(But see `unix.unsafe` submodule.)
 Both Unix and POSIX evolved organically over time and neither consistently group interfaces, either by header or any other singular convention.
 And while theoretically it could done _de_ _novo_ I feel that might add confusion and is otherwise wasted effort.
 In C the interfaces